 World Nomads partners with reputable global charities and non-profit organisations such as Oxfam, Water Aid, Save the Children and Sea Turtle Conservancy to help you give back to the places you travel to.
 It absorbs the administration costs so that 100 per cent of your donation goes directly to the project of your choice.

-Since 2004, the insurer has donated almost £3 million to 260 sustainability projects worldwide.
+Since 2004, the insurer has donated more than £3 million to 268 sustainability projects worldwide.
 It also has lots of handy articles and a Responsible Travel Guide on its website offering tips on how to be a more sustainable traveler.

-World Nomads’ travel insurance policies are underwritten by Inter Partner Assistance S.A.
-UK Branch, which is fully owned by AXA and registered with the Financial Conduct Authority (see above for more on AXA).
+World Nomads’ travel insurance policies are underwritten by XL Catlin Insurance Company UK Limited, which is fully owned by AXA and registered with the Financial Conduct Authority (see above for more on AXA).

-Evergreen Insurance partners with Just Travel Cover for travel insurance.
-It then donate a portion of its commission (up to 25 per cent, depending on how long you’ve been with them) to a wildlife or nature charity of your choice.
+Evergreen Insurance partners with Sun World and Just Travel Cover for travel insurance.
+It then donates a portion of its commission (up to 25 per cent, depending on how long you’ve been with them) to a wildlife or nature charity of your choice.
 This makes it an unusual entity in the world of insurance, which is traditionally driven by profit.

-As well as travel insurance it also offers home, pet, life and gadget policies.
+As well as travel insurance it also offers home, pet, life, car and gadget policies.